 If I had a problem while I was living in Halls, who should I contact?

 There are Residence Life Assistants at each campus.
 Their contact details are displayed on the noticeboards in the Halls and also can be found in the information folders in each kitchen.

 The staff in the accommodation office can also help with queries.

-Library and Students Services (LiSS) can help you if you need to speak to someone confidentially.
+Student and Staff Services can help you if you need to speak to someone confidentially.

 If it is a maintenance issue, then you need to complete a maintenance request via blackboard.
 A member of Estates staff will then attend your Flat/Room to assess the problem.